 Finally, thanks for reading this page.
 I do hope it helps you get rid of those hiccups!
 If you did not have any luck, I wish you the best in your search to cure your hiccups.

 If you’ve found this hiccup cure helpful and would like to donate, we can accept a PayPal donation.
 To do so, please click here.
+Ads are annoying and you will not find any on this page!
 You may also submit a testimonial by leaving a comment below if you’d like to share your success story.

 The Guinness World Record for the longest continuous bout of hiccups is held by Charles Osborne from Anthon, Iowa.
 The hiccups started in 1922 at a rate of 40 times per minute, slowing to 20 times per minute, and eventually stopping in 1990.
 68 years of hiccups!